-Electronic resources made available by the University Libraries to Twin Cities Campus students, staff, faculty, and other authorized users, are for activities that support the University's mission.
+Electronic resources made available by the University Libraries to Twin Cities Campus students, staff, faculty, and other authorized users, are for activities that support the U of MN mission.
 Contractual license agreements and U.S. Copyright Law govern the access, use, and reproduction of these resources.
-In addition, use of electronic resources must be in compliance with the campus-wide policy on Acceptable Use of Information Technology Resources and related standards.
+In addition, use of electronic resources must be in compliance with the campus-wide policy on acceptable use of information technology resources and related standards.

 Access and use of many electronic resources provided by the University Libraries are governed by license agreements negotiated between the University Libraries and publishers or third parties.
 In general, these legally binding contracts allow students, staff, faculty, and other authorized users to access these resources for non-commercial, educational, scholarly and research purposes.
 Users of library-licensed resources must comply with the terms of agreements and be aware that publishers may monitor use of electronic resources to ensure that the terms of their licensing agreements are enforced.
 Breach of license may lead a publisher/vendor to turn off the University's access without warning.

 - familiarize themselves and comply with license terms associated with specific resources (note: in many cases, license agreements impose greater restrictions on use than does copyright law);

 - limit uses to non-commercial, educational, or personal research purposes;

 - not engage in systematic downloading of licensed content (e.g., downloading entire issues of electronic journals or large-scale downloading from databases to create other collections of data);